KesharaGunathilaka/QA-Automation-Demo/README.md

 # Functional Tests (By QA)

 Purpose: Ensure the software behaves according to the specified requirements and that the user’s interactions perform correctly.
-Example: Checking that a user can successfully log in using correct credentials.
-Tools: Selenium, Cypress, Playwright.

 ---

 # Regression Tests (By QA)

 Purpose: Verify that new changes or features haven't broken existing functionality.
-Example: Ensuring that a new feature doesn’t interfere with previous features like login, search, etc.
-Tools: Selenium, TestComplete, QTP.

 ---